Table of Contents

 Can jaundice hurt my baby?

 Jaundice is not a serious problem in most healthy babies.
 However, very high bilirubin levels can be dangerous, even causing brain damage.
 The risk of serious injury to your baby from high bilirubin levels is increased if your baby is premature.
+But jaundice is almost always diagnosed before the bilirubin level gets high enough to cause this kind of damage.

 - What treatment is best for my baby?